Using a group to manage access to SaaS applications

-With Azure Active Directory (Azure AD) with an Azure AD Premium or Azure AD Basic license, you can use groups to assign access to a SaaS application that's integrated with Azure AD.
+Using Azure Active Directory (Azure AD) with an Azure AD Premium or Azure AD Basic license, you can use groups to assign access to a SaaS application that's integrated with Azure AD.
 For example, if you want to assign access for the marketing department to use five different SaaS applications, you can create a group that contains the users in the marketing department, and then assign that group to these five SaaS applications that are needed by the marketing department.
 This way you can save time by managing the membership of the marketing department in one place.
 Users then are assigned to the application when they are added as members of the marketing group, and have their assignments removed from the application when they are removed from the marketing group.

 This capability can be used with hundreds of applications that you can add from within the Azure AD Application Gallery.

 To assign access for a group to a SaaS application

-Click the Applications tab for your directory.
-Select an application that you added from the Application Gallery, then click the Users and Groups tab.
+Select the Applications tab.
+Select an application that you added from the Application Gallery, and then click the Users and Groups tab.

 On the Users and Groups tab, in the Starting with field, enter the name of the group to which you want to assign access, and then select the check mark in the upper right.
 You only need to type the first part of a group's name.

 You can also see which users are assigned to the application, either directly or by membership in a group.
 To do this, change the Show dropdown from 'Groups' to 'All Users'.
 The list shows users in the directory and whether or not each user is assigned to the application.
 The list also shows whether the assigned users are assigned to the application directly (assignment type shown as 'Direct'), or by virtue of group membership (assignment type shown as 'Inherited.')

-You will see the Users and Groups tab only after you have enabled Azure AD Premium or Azure AD Basic.
+You can see the Users and Groups tab only after you have enabled Azure AD Premium or Azure AD Basic.

 These articles provide additional information on Azure Active Directory.